-The HEFER portal is now open for Countryside Stewardship 2022 consultations
+The HEFER portal is now closed for Countryside Stewardship 2022 consultations

 Rural Payments Agency (RPA) are working in partnership with local authority historic environment services and Historic England to provide pre-application advice on prospective Countryside Stewardship (CS) agreements.